daveebbelaar/python-whatsapp-bot/README.md

 Whenever your endpoint receives a verification request, it must:
 - Verify that the hub.verify_token value matches the string you set in the Verify Token field when you configure the Webhooks product in your App Dashboard (you haven't set up this token string yet).
 - Respond with the hub.challenge value.

-Next steps
-- After succesful verification of your Callback URL, you must subscribe to events using the Webhook fields.
-Click on manage and select all the relevent subscriptions; in our case only `messages`.
-- Receive a test message
-- If your flask app and ngrok are running, you can click on "Test" next to messages to test the subscription.
-You recieve a test message in upper case.
-If that is the case, your webhook is set up correctly.
-- You can now also send a message via whatsapp to you bot and it should reply instantly in upper case to you.

 #### Validating Payloads